shcherbak-ssa/node-import-module/README.md

 ## How does this work? ##

-After the first import the package finds all *nim* files relative to the calling module.
+After the first import the package finds all *exports* files relative to the calling module.
 It gets the *id* fields of the found files and saves their paths as `id => path` if everthing is okay.

 It throws an exception if it did not find the *id* field or found a few files with the same *id* field